kernel666/who-wrote-this-shit/README.md

 # Who Wrote This Shit

-Simple demonstration program to find out who wrote the something online.
+Simple demonstration program to find out who wrote the something.

 ## Usage